AscendingPassage.com HOME PAGE.

 Pharaohs in immortal hieroglyphics--well-nigh everywhere, on the

-polished sides of the strange blocks of blue and red granite that lie
+polished sides of the stones.
+Strange blocks of blue and red granite lie

 monsters.